BISO Home > About the Board on International Scientific Organizations > BISO Involvement with the International Council for Science

 ICSU and the International Social Science Council (ISSC) Merger

-Following approval of the merger of the International Council for Science (ICSU) and the International Social Science Council (ISSC) by the memberships of both organizations in October 2017, an inaugural General Assembly of the new organization, the International Science Council (ISC), will be held in Paris, France on July 3-5, 2018.
-The U.S. delegation will consist of John Hildebrand (chair), Robert Axelrod, Melody Brown Burkins, and Emilio Moran.
+Following approval of the merger of the International Council for Science (ICSU) and the International Social Science Council (ISSC) by the memberships of both organizations in October 2017, an inaugural General Assembly of the new organization, the International Science Council (ISC), was held in Paris, France on July 3-5, 2018.
+The U.S. delegation consisted of John Hildebrand (chair), Robert Axelrod, Melody Brown Burkins, and Emilio Moran.

 Why does the ICSU-ISSC Merger Matter?